x48115/web3-batch-call/README.md

  */
 [
   {
     namespace,                 // Specify a namespace to identify this configuration.
 Namespace will be used to group contract results addresses,                 // Specify a list of addresses to iterate through for this contract config abi,                       // Specify an ABI to use for all addresses in this contract config.
 If no ABI is specified a unqiue ABI will be fetched and cached for every address.
 Specifying an ABI is recommended because fetching ABIs via etherscan is time consuming allMethods,                // Specify true/flase (default is false).
 If true the contract ABI will be used to fetch state for all viewable methods with no inputs flattenResponse,           // Specify true/false (default is false).
-If true ignore namespaces and return a flattened list of contract states
+If true ignore namespaces and return a flattened list of contract states clearMemoryAfterExecution, // Specify true/false (default is false).
+If true cached ABIs will by removed after the batch call is complete
     methods: [
       // Array of methods with custom arguments
       {